How many screenplays will it take?

 My first “official” spec in film school was a comedy and looking back it wasn’t very good—but my professor picked it to be in the film school’s screenwriting library for other writers to read as a solid example of a script.
 I had written shorter scripts since I was eleven years old when I was making my own films and even through college the short scripts were never as long as a feature.

-It wasn’t until my fourth feature-length spec that I started to make some noise.
-It was a big-budget action movie co-written with my friend who was the personal assistant/driver to the biggest action producer in Hollywood.
+It wasn’t until my fourth feature-length spec that I started to make some noise. t was a big-budget action movie co-written with my friend who was the personal assistant/driver to the biggest action producer in Hollywood.
 While the producer was in Europe shooting a mega-budget film with an “A list” star, my friend’s job was to man the production company’s offices for when they called and needed something from the European set.
 We decided to properly use our writing time and meet in the offices on the Warner Brothers lot at night and write through until the morning.
-I would work at night as a waiter and when I got off from my shift, I’d drive over to the studio, the guard would let me through the gate, and I would meet my friend in the production company’s offices and we would write all night until the morning.
+I would work at night as a waiter in a restaurant and when I got off from my shift, I’d drive over to the studio, the guard would let me through the gate with a pass, and I would meet my friend in the production company’s offices and we wrote all night until the morning.

 My writing partner pitched the movie one night to his boss the producer at a read light when he was driving him to a nightclub.
 His comment was, “Big movie, expensive movie.”
 Nothing ever materialized with his boss, but we soldiered on.
 After several drafts, we garnered the interest from a big A list movie star at the time and took a meeting with him at this production offices.
 He was considering three action scripts and ours was one of them.
 We even met with his agent at CAA about the script but unfortunately, we didn’t have representation at the time and were out winging it by ourselves.
 Looking back, the concept of our script was strong, but the writing could have been better.
 No regrets.
 You can only be as good of a writer as you are at this moment in time—no better or worse.
 You only become a better writer by writing and continuing to learn and grow.
 Experience takes time, hard work and unwavering determination.